Skip to main content

 });

-// Use the client like a local Hello implementation:
+// Use the client like a local Hello implementation; the call awaits the RPC reply:

 let _ = client.say(&Default::default(), WhenEnum::Now).await;